BabylonJS/Extensions/EnvironmentMapGenerator/readme.md

 gulp webserver
 ```

-Once the window is open, you can simply drag and drop your .hdr files (lots of examples are available on [HDRLib](http://hdrlib.com)).
+Once the window is open, simply drag and drop your .hdr files (lots of examples are available on [HDRLib](http://hdrlib.com)).

 You now have to wait for a while (the bigger the size the longer the wait) and you preprocessed file will be downloaded.